nmfs-ost/ss3-source-code/README.md

 ## How can I learn how to use Stock Synthesis?

-To learn more about how to use Stock Synthesis, see the [getting started guide with SS guide](https://nmfs-stock-synthesis.github.io/ss-documentation/Getting_Started_SS.html).
-To learn how to build your own models in SS, see the [Develop an SS model guide](https://nmfs-stock-synthesis.github.io/ss-documentation/ss_model_tips.html).
+To learn more about how to use Stock Synthesis, see the [getting started guide with Stock Synthesis guide](https://nmfs-stock-synthesis.github.io/ss-documentation/Getting_Started_SS.html).
+To learn how to build your own models in Stock Synthesis, see the [Develop an Stock Synthesis model guide](https://nmfs-stock-synthesis.github.io/ss-documentation/ss_model_tips.html).

-The [SS user manual](https://github.com/nmfs-stock-synthesis/ss-documentation/releases) provides the complete documentation of SS, while the [helper spreadsheets](https://github.com/nmfs-stock-synthesis/ss-documentation/tree/main/Helper_Spreadsheets) are useful cheatsheets that outline inputs necessary for options that are widely used within SS.
+The [Stock Synthesis user manual](https://github.com/nmfs-stock-synthesis/ss-documentation/releases) provides the complete documentation of Stock Synthesis, while the [helper spreadsheets](https://github.com/nmfs-stock-synthesis/ss-documentation/tree/main/Helper_Spreadsheets) are useful cheatsheets that outline inputs necessary for options that are widely used within Stock Synthesis.

 ## How do I ask questions about Stock Synthesis?